magetron/solution-book/README.md

-# ACM
+# Solution Book

-This repo is where I write solutions for ACM-ICPC format problems.
+This repo is where I write solutions for all sorts of problems.